Balaji-Rahunathan/react-native-video-player-custom-ui/README.md

 ## Installation

-Run `npm install rreact-native-video-player-custom-ui` in your project directory.
+Run `npm install react-native-video-player-custom-ui` in your project directory.

 Note: This package needs peer dependency of react-native-video please install and configure before you proceed.